 Posted on August 2019 By James Southwell

-The NHS is looking towards introducing AI and hopes to become the face front for bringing more advanced technology into healthcare across the world by setting an example, this’ll encourage other countries to start looking into how we can work alongside AI in order to achieve better healthcare globally.
+The NHS is looking towards introducing AI and hopes to become the face front for bringing more advanced technology into healthcare across the world by setting an example, encouraging other countries to begin looking into ways of working work alongside AI in order to globally achieve better healthcare.